in4lio/yupp/doc/README.md

 Please find a commented example of **yupp** using – ["A glance at the preprocessing"](glance.md).

+The [language evolution note](language-evolution.md) records the design principles, current pressure points, and possible directions beyond the 2.0 semantic contract.

 ### SYNTAX

 The main syntactic categories of the macro language are **a list**,